Fluffy sourdough cinnamon rolls, leavened with sourdough starter. They're topped with a tangy cream cheese frosting.

-The slightly tangy flavor from the sourdough is subtle but noticeable in a great way.
-These are the best cinnamon rolls, full of flavor, and can be made by hand or in a stand mixer.
+These are the best sourdough cinnamon rolls, full of flavor, and can be made by hand or in a stand mixer.

-Stiff sourdough starter
+The sourdough starter

 You'll need an active sourdough starter for this recipe, not sourdough discard.
 The starter will be fed as a stiff starter.